 The Florida Association for Play Therapy

-Vice President - Tara Moser, LCSW, RPT-S, CAAPT-S
+President - Tara Moser, LCSW, RPT-S, CAAPT-S

-Member At Large - Aimee Jennings, LMHC, RPT-S
+Secretary - Aimee Jennings, MS, LMHC, RPT-S

 The Florida Association